privacyguides/privacyguides.org/docs/basics/hardware.md

 Android defines three [security classes](https://source.android.com/docs/security/features/biometric/measure#biometric-classes) for biometrics; you should check that your device is class 3 before enabling biometrics.

-### Encrypted Drives

-Some drives come equipped with encryption built into the drive itself, rather than relying on software for encryption.
-These are called SEDs.

-SEDs avoid software attacks because the encryption key never leaves the drive; it is never stored in memory.
-These drives work just like regular drives, allowing you to plug them into a different device and still read data off of them.
-When you want to erase your data, you can do a SecreErase on SEDs, which will change the encryption key and make all data on the drive inaccessible.

-Most SEDs are [Opal 2.0](https://trustedcomputinggroup.org/resource/storage-work-group-storage-security-subsystem-class-opal/) compliant, meaning they support security features like setting a password that must be entered to read data off the drive.
-You should check to make sure an SED is Opal 2.0 compliant before purchasing it so you know it meets basic security and interoperability requirements.

-For even more security, you can get FIPS 140-3 compliant drives.
-This standard was introduced by the NIST to protect government and military data.
-There are [four levels](https://www.entrust.com/resources/hsm/faq/data-protection-security-regulations/what-fips-140-3) of FIPS 140-3, each adding extra physical security like tamper-resistance and brute-force protection.
-Some also support read-only modes to prevent tampering and help with recovery.

 ### General Tips

 If your device is [encrypted](../encryption.md), turning it fully off is more secure than leaving it on.
 On phones, this is referred to as BFU and AFU respectively.
 If your threat model includes high-resource adversaries like the government, you may want to turn your device fully off whenever you aren't using it.
 For other threat models, it's still a good idea to lock it before you leave and make sure the lock screen is password protected.